analogdevicesinc/MAXREFDES1277/README.md

 - MAX17852 BMS IC
 - 2 x MAX17841 for Dual UART
 - MAXREFDES1277 battery test jig
-- General purpose micro controller (Arduino Mega) for configuring and communication
+- General purpose micro controller (Arduino Mega 2560) for configuring and communication
 - Various Communication cables (Cable #1, #2, #3A, #3B, #3C, #3D, #3E) and Arduino Mega to
 REFDES SPI connections

-### MAXREFDES1277 Hardware Set Up
+### Hardware Set Up
 The hardware connections for MAXREFDES1277 (MAX17852) with MAXREFDES1287 (MAX17841-
 2), battery test jig and connection cables as shown in image below.

 ![image](setup.png)

 Set up of the MAXREFDES1277 involves placing battery cells into the battery test jig holders.
 Connecting cables cable 1 (J1 to J31), cable 2 (J2 to J32) for the voltage measurements and cable 3 (J4 to
 J24) for UART communication.
-The Arduino mega microcontroller can be connected to the computer using USB AB (printer) cable for interfacing with the computer.
+The Arduino Mega 2560 microcontroller board can be connected to the computer using USB AB (printer) cable for interfacing with the computer.

 Other steps and connections are as follows:
 1. Connect the pins 1-2 of all the jumpers from J12 to J28 in the battery test jig.
 This is for the